 What is Product Vision?

-Product vision imagines a product direction in the long-term.
-Basically it represents the desired state for a product in the future, e.g. the ultimate choice for people who would like to live a gluten-free life, or an aim to significantly increase the mobility of people in wheel-chairs by creating a solution for them.
+Product vision imagines a product direction in the long term.
+Basically, it represents the desired state for a product in the future, e.g., the ultimate choice for people who would like to live a gluten-free life or aim to significantly increase the mobility of people in wheelchairs by creating a solution for them.

-Here they provide a cool list of statement examples.
+Here you can find a list of statement examples.

 Typically, product vision defines two to five years’ time or even more – depending on the industry and the product life cycle.
 Statements or a product vision board can express it.

-Some people neglect building a vision, calling it just a bunch of nice unrealistic statements nobody will care about.
+Some people neglect to build a vision, calling it just a bunch of nice unrealistic statements nobody will care about.
 Those people couldn’t make a bigger mistake.

 If done right, a team can define the product’s goals -> create a strategy to reach them -> come up with tactics -> and break it down to the daily tasks they need to fulfill to get closer to the vision.
 Articulate WHY the product exists and not HOW to reach those goals.